bhk/build/example/example-session.md

    associated with classes or instances, and classes may inherit property definitions from other classes.
 Properties are defined using Make variables whose names identify the property, class, and perhaps instance to which they apply.
-The definitions can leverage Make variables and functions, and can refer to other properties using `{NAME}`.
+Property definitions can use Make variables and functions, and they can refer to other properties using the `{NAME}` syntax.

- - To support multiple variants, list them in `Variants.all` putting the default variant first, use `make V=VARIANT` to build a specific variant, and use `Variants(TARGET)` to build all variants of a target.
+ - To support multiple variants, list them in `Variants.all` putting the default variant first.
+Use `make V=VARIANT TARGET` to build a specific variant of a target, and use `make 'Variants(TARGET)'` to build all variants of a target.